qmachine/qmachine/docs/local-sandbox.rst

 =======================

 QMachine (QM) can be installed and run locally, which can be extremely useful for development as well as for deployment behind firewalls.
-A lot of this information is contained within the project Makefile_.

 Prerequisites
 -------------